ywaki-econ/ywaki-econ.github.io/_pages/cv.md

   * 2017: Hitotsubashi University; the CIGS Conference on Macroeconomic Theory and Policy 2017; the DSGE workshop; the 2017 Workshop of the Australian Macroeconomic Society.
   * 2016: the University of Tokyo; the 2016 Workshop of the Australian Macroeconomic Society (discussant); the Econometric Society Asian Meeting, Kyoto; 17th Annual Macro Conference (discussant), Osaka.
   * 2015: the University of Sydney; the University of Melbourne; the University of Adelaide; DSGE Workshop; Keio University; the University of Tokyo; Hitotsubashi University; Reserve Bank of Australia Quantitative Macroeconomics Workshop; The Second Annual CIGS End of Year Macroeconomics Conference.
-  * 2014: End of Year Macroeconomics Conference at CIGS; DSGE Workshop, Tokyo; 16th Annual Macro Conference; Hitotsubashi University; Econometric Society North American Meeting, Minneapolis; Federal Reserve Bank of Philadelphia; CIGS Conference on Macroeconomic Theory and Policy; QLD Macroeconomics Workshop; Australian National University.
+  * 2014: End of Year Macroeconomics Conference at CIGS; DSGE Workshop, Tokyo; 16th Annual Macro Conference; Hitotsubashi University; Econometric Society North American Meeting, Minneapolis; Federal Reserve Bank of Philadelphia; the CIGS Conference on Macroeconomic Theory and Policy; QLD Macroeconomics Workshop; Australian National University.
   * 2013: University of Auckland Business School; Reserve Bank of New Zealand; Kyoto University ; the University of Tokyo; the University of Melbourne; Australasian Macroeconomics Workshop (discussant).
   * 2012: Workshop on Macroeconomic Dynamics; The Econometric Society Australasian Meeting; SAET conference; Australasian Economic Theory Workshop.
   * 2011: The Econometric Society Australasian Meeting; Workshop on Macroeconomic Dynamics;  Australian National University.